QuiltMC/rfcs/specification/0002-quilt.mod.json.md

 Should be an array of [version specifiers](#version-specifier) defining the versions this dependency applies to.
 The dependency matches if it matches ANY of the listed versions.

+This usage is discouraged as many mod developers wrongly assumed this was "ALL" rather than "ANY", leading to unfortunate situations where mods depend on [ ">=1.18.1", "<1.19.3" ], which actually matches every version of minecraft, rather than just the versions between 1.18.1 and 1.19.2.
-This usage is discouraged, and quilt-loader will emit a formatting warning when discovering mods that use this.
+Quilt-loader will emit a formatting warning when discovering mods that use this.

 #### Object

 This must contain a single field, which must either be `any` or `all`.

-The field value may either be an array or an object.
+The field value must be an array, with more constraints.
+Each element of the array must either be a string [version specifier](#version-specifier), or an object which is interpreted in the same way as the [versions field](#the-versions-field) itself.

-An array

-Should be a [version specifier](#version-specifier) or array of version specifiers defining what versions this dependency applies to.
-If an array of versions is provided, the dependency matches if it matches ANY of the listed versions.

-It is an error to specify multiple version specifiers such that all versions will match at least one, except if one of the version specifiers is `*`.
-Unlike for version specifiers it is permitted for any version specifier to be made redundant by any others.

 ### The `reason` field
 | Type         | Required |